tanliyon/gym-xiangqi/README.md

 The project is built on top of a popular reinforcement learning framework called OpenAI Gym.

 ## Getting Started
 Installing and using Gym Xiangqi easy.
-We also welcome you to checkout our [documentation page](https://gym-xiangqi.readthedocs.io/en/latest/), but if you have experience working with other OpenAI Gym environments you are already off to a good start.
+If you are unfamiliar with Xiangqi, the Chinese Chess, we encourage you to read our [Wiki page](https://github.com/tanliyon/gym-xiangqi/wiki).
+We also welcome you to checkout our [documentation page](https://gym-xiangqi.readthedocs.io/en/latest/), but if you have experience working with other OpenAI Gym environments you will be already off to a good start.

 ### Prerequisites
 In order to use Gym Xiangqi environment for your reinforcement learning project,